 - Cracked black pepper

 It’s simple.
 But the thing about fennel is that it does best when served simply.
-Fennel's flavor and texture speak for itself.
-And in my opinion, fennel does best when it’s allowed to shine.
+The flavor and texture of fennel speaks for itself.

-If the short three-ingredient list wasn’t proof enough of how simple this salad is...
+If the short ingredient list wasn’t proof enough...here’s how easy this salad comes together:

 - Trim the fennel bulb (save the fronds!) and very thinly slice the fennel bulb (use a sharp Chef’s Knife or a mandoline).